InfluxDB

 When To Use InfluxDB

-Use InfluxDB when you want queryable event and metric storage in Influx, often paired with Grafana dashboards for shared team visibility.
+Choose InfluxDB when the team wants queryable event and metric storage in Influx, often with Grafana dashboards layered on top.

 What LoadStrike Sends

 InfluxDbReportingSink writes reporting events plus projected metrics into the configured bucket.
-You can keep projected metrics in a separate MetricsMeasurementName when you want event and metric series stored independently.
+You can keep projected metrics in a separate MetricsMeasurementName when event and metric series should be stored independently.

 Configuration Surface